cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ## Adding a new device

-New devices are added by creating a sublcass of the bluetoothdevice class.
+New devices are added to the main QZ application by creating a sublcass of the bluetoothdevice class.

 At minimum, each device has a corresponding TestData class in the test project, which is coded to provide information to the test framework to generate tests for device detection and potentially other things.

 In the test project
 * create a new folder for the device under tst/Devices.
+This is for anything you define for testing this device.
 * add a new class with header file and optionally .cpp file to the project in that folder.
 Name the cass DeviceNameTestData.
 * edit the header file to inherit the class from the testdata abstract class appropriate to the device type, i.e. BikeTestData, RowerTestData, EllipticalTestData, TreadmillTestData.
 * have this subclass' constructor pass a unique test name to the superclass.